react-navigation/react-navigation.github.io/versioned_docs/version-8.x/icons.md

 - `color`

   The color of the symbol.
+Defaults to black.

+  In `monochrome` mode, this is used as the tint color.
+In `hierarchical` and `palette` modes, it is used as the fallback for `colors.primary`.

 - `weight`

   The weight of the symbol.
+Defaults to `regular`.

   Can be one of:
   - `'thin'` (`100`)
   - `'ultralight'` (`200`)
   - `'light'` (`300`)